3 nights starting from

 Day 4: Nowa Huta suburb and transfer to the airport.

-Our last visit is to the Nowa Huta (New Steel Mill) suburb of Krakow, built in the 1950s as a “socialist realist” settlement to service the massive steel works and a showpiece to Stalinism, before transferring to the airport for the return afternoon flight.
+Our last visit is to the Nowa Huta (New Steel Mill) suburb of Krakow, built in the 1950s as a “socialist realist” settlement to service the massive steel works and a showpiece to Stalinism, before transferring to the airport for the return afternoon flight to London Gatwick.